-Analysis of MAIS 3+ casualties Gender
+Analysis of MAIS 3+ casualties

+Gender

-Males accounted for just over seven-tenths (71%) of the total MAIS 3+ casualties in Northern Ireland in the five years from 2012 to 2016.
-This is greater than the proportions for overall hospital admissions and PSNI serious injuries (with both series reporting 65% of casualties were male).
+Males accounted for just over seven-tenths (72%) of the total MAIS 3+ casualties in Northern Ireland in the five years from 2013 to 2017.
+This is greater than the proportions of male casualties reported in overall hospital admissions (65%) and PSNI serious injuries (64%).